ReflexLevel0/DockerBuildboxSystem/README.md

 ## container_creation_args.json
 File container_creation_args.json is used for specifying docker arguments which are used when a new container is being created.
 It is written in the JSON format and supports various arguments.

 Example file that will assign 8GB of memory and 4 CPU cores to the container and automatically delete it when it stops running.
-It also adds two mounts, first which is read-write and second is read-only:
+It also adds a read-only mount from host to container and a volume mount:
 ```json
 {
 	"AutoRemove": true,